bootstrap-vue/bootstrap-vue/src/icons/README.md

 ## Variants

 By default, icons inherit the current text color of their parent element.
-All icon components provide a `variant` prop to apply one of the bootstrap contextual text variant colors:
+All icon components provide a `variant` prop to apply one of the Bootstrap contextual text variant colors:

 ```html
 <template>